Kwinana Energy Recovery

-The Kwinana Waste to Energy Plant is a waste-to-energy power station under construction in Kwinana Beach, Western Australia.
-Once completed, the facility is scheduled to process in excess of 400,000 t of waste and will produce 36 MW of power.
+Kwinana Energy Recovery is a waste-to-energy power station in Kwinana Beach, Western Australia.
+The facility is scheduled to process in excess of 400,000 t of waste and will produce 36 MW of power.
+Initially scheduled to open in 2021, delays pushed the projected date out to late 2024.

+History

 Background

 At the time of project approval, Australia generated 23 million tonnes of waste to landfill every year, with the state of Western Australia having the lowest waste recovery and highest waste generation rate per capita in the country.
 The geography of Perth, situated on a sandy coastal plain and relying heavily on groundwater as a source of potable water, meant new landfill sites were unlikely to be approved in the metropolitan region and existing ones were nearing capacity.
 As a consequence, the Government of Western Australia encouraged local councils to end their dependency on landfills by the year 2020 as the practice was not sustainable.